projedi/projedi.github.io/_posts/2019-06-03-lua-in-rust-combinatory-parsing-cont.markdown

 Extracting parsed string
 ========================

-Thinking some more, about parsing, I arrived at the need to create a parser that would run a given parser and return a consumed string.
+Playing around some more, I realized I need a parser that would run a given parser and return a consumed string.
 {% highlight rust %}
 pub fn parsed_string<'a, T>(p: impl Parser<'a, T>) -> impl Parser<'a, (T, &'a str)> {